kwarunek/i3-output-selector/README.rst

 i3-output-selector
 =======

-GUI tool to change output for the current workspace in i3.
+Damn simple output selector of the current workspace in i3 WM.
+It is based on i3-py package and Tkinter.

 Installation
 ============